derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 ```
 .black-background {
-  background-color: '#000000';
+  background-color: #000000;
 }

 .white-text {
-  color: '#ffffff';
+  color: #ffffff;
 }
 ```

 Our `<div>`s would need to be updated for this second solution.
 Take note that spaces are used between class names to enable application of more than one class style.
 This is a very powerful aspect of CSS.
+Updated HTML using this second solution is below:

 ```
 <div class='black-background white-text'>
 ```

 With either solution, both our `<div>`s will have black backgrounds and the text within them will be white.
+You might wonder how the text of the child elements can be white without explicitly setting styles on them.
+This is where the *cascading* part of cascading style sheets comes in.
+This cascading, this style inheritence, is extremely powerful.
+You will learn its nuances in time.

-As a creation evolves, feel free to change names of classes if it makes sense to.
+As a creation evolves over time, feel free to change the names of classes if it makes sense to.
 A class name may make less sense as new property-value pairs are added or removed.
 Over time you will leverage established naming practices and/or develop your own to gain an intuitive feel of when to update a name.
-Just know that it is a very common to change names as a creation evolves.
+Just know that it is extremely common to change names as a creation evolves.

 We've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
 That breakdown was a bit more granular and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
 For now we will look at the high level anatomy of a JavaScript file.
 We will focus on shape, space, and form or more precisely function, scope, and object.